LinguaLatina/morphology/README.md

-# morphology
+# Lingua Latina: morphological data

-Source files for building morphological parsers with the tabulae system
+Source files for building morphological parsers with the tabulae system are in subdirectories of the `datasets` directory.

+For information about the datasets, see <https://lingualatina.github.io/morphology/>.